-The drama ministry has been in around Jodeco Road for over 10 years in one form or another.
-Some of their productions include Dinner at Luigi's, Amahl, and the Night Visitors, Barbecuing Hamlet, and a yearly interactive production of The Live Nativity.
-Most of our productions include people speaking and non speaking roles, support personnel, wardrobe, and prop people.
+The drama ministry has flourished at Jodeco Road UMC for more than 10 years in one form or another.
+Some of their productions include Dinner at Luigi's, Amahl and the Night Visitors, Barbecuing Hamlet, and a yearly interactive production of The Live Nativity.
+Most of our productions include people in both speaking and non-speaking roles, support personnel, wardrobe, and prop managers.
 We encourage anyone with an interest to become involved.
-Check with the office to be connected with the proper person to get you involved.
+Check with the church office to be connected with the proper person to get you involved.

-Click Here for Additional Info & Purchase Tickets On May 4, 5 & 6 2018 of "Harvey" Harvey is the story of a perfect gentleman, Elwood P. Dowd, and his best friend, Harvey -- a pooka (anIrishspirit,mischievousbutnotmalevolent), who is a six-foot tall, invisible rabbit.
-When Elwood begins introducing Harvey around town, his embarrassed sister, Veta Louise, and her daughter, Myrtle Mae, determine to commit Elwood to a sanitarium.
+Harvey is the story of a perfect gentleman, Elwood P. Dowd, and his best friend, Harvey -- a pooka, an Irish spirit, mischievous but not malevolent), who is a six-foot tall, invisible rabbit.
+When Elwood begins introducing Harvey around town, his embarrassed sister, Veta Louise, and her daughter, Myrtle Mae, become determined to commit Elwood to a sanitarium.
 A mistake is made, however, and Veta is committed rather than Elwood!
 Eventually, the mistake is realized, and a frantic search begins for Elwood and the invisible pooka, which ends with Elwood appearing, voluntarily, at the sanitarium.
 In the end, however, Veta realizes that she loves her brother and his invisible his best friend just as they are, and doesn’t want either of them to change.